How I paint 'Complexity' ?

 My art is produced without the use of computers; just my own painting techniques to create the pieces using fine metal dust and glass.

 I use toughened glass to ‘paint on’ because it enables me to have complete control of the surface.
-The reason is that it has the flattest surface of this type of glass, and also its sturdiness means it can be cleaned with a very high polish.
+The reason is that it has the flattest surface of any painting surface that I can find.
+Its sturdiness means it can be cleaned with a very high polish.
 This allows the metal dust to flow naturally at a microscopic level, without having any of the obstructions that fibrous (warp and weft) canvas can have.
+Or even microscopic marks on a metallic surface.

 The slightest infraction or influence through scratches or moisture has an impact on the piece and will change the direction of the dust.
 This sensitivity means I have to also consider the environmental factors whenever I create a piece!